Young activists, localists top Hong Kong pro-democracy polls

-HONG KONG (AP) — Young activists and localist candidates dominated Hong Kong’s unofficial pro-democracy primaries over the weekend, with hundreds of thousands of people voting despite warnings the election could violate the territory's new security law.
+HONG KONG (AP) — Young activists and localist candidates dominated Hong Kong’s unofficial pro-democracy primaries over the weekend, with hundreds of thousands of people voting despite warnings the election could violate the territory's new security law imposed by Beijing.

-Candidates who emerged at the top of the polls were in their 40s or younger in every constituency polled, and included activists like prominent pro-democracy activist Joshua Wong and Jimmy Sham, who helped organize many of last year’s anti-government protests as the convener of the Civil Human Rights Front.
+Candidates who topped the polls were in their 40s or younger in every constituency and included prominent pro-democracy activists Joshua Wong and Jimmy Sham, who helped organize many of last year’s anti-government protests that had alarmed the central government in Beijing.

 Incumbent lawmakers such as Ted Hui and Eddie Chu, known for their vocal and outspoken criticism in legislative meetings, also took top spots.

-The polls were held to whittle the pro-democracy camp’s candidates to field a unified slate in a legislative election in September and achieve a “35-plus” majority in the 70-seat legislature.
+The polls were held to whittle the pro-democracy camp’s candidates to field a unified slate in a legislative election in September in hopes of achieving a “35-plus” majority in the 70-seat legislature.

 The pro-democracy camp has pledged to vote down the budget if they attain majority.
 Under Hong Kong’s mini-constitution, known as the Basic Law, the city’s leader — currently Carrie Lam — must resign if an important bill such as the budget is vetoed twice.

-“The victory of movement activists in the primary implies the continuation of the spirit of our resistance against China’s growing curbs over the city’s freedoms,” said Wong in a Facebook post on Tuesday.
+“The victory of movement activists in the primary implies the continuation of the spirit of our resistance against China’s growing curbs over the city’s freedoms,” Wong wrote in a Facebook post on Tuesday.

 “In the eyes of voters, candidates’ spirit of resistance overrides other traditional elements like policy platforms, academic and professional backgrounds,” he said.

+Wong also said at the pro-democracy camp's news conference on Wednesday that President Donald Trump's signing of the Hong Kong Autonomy Act — which paves the way for sanctions to be imposed on Chinese officials in retaliation for the national security law — has shown that Beijing's actions will backfire on them.

+“Eroding the freedom of Hong Kong should not be the way out, otherwise more and more action might be taken by world leaders in the future,” he said.

-Lam on Monday warned organizers and candidates of the primary that the event could be considered subverting state power under the city's new national security law if the objective is to resist every policy initiative of the government.
+Lam on Monday warned organizers and candidates of the primary that the event could be considered subversive under the city's tough new national security law if the objective is to resist every policy initiative of the government.

-The sweeping law enacted on June 30 outlaws secessionist, subversive, and terrorist activities, as well as collusion with foreign forces to intervene in the city's affairs.
+The sweeping law Beijing enacted on June 30 in response to last year's often violent protests calling for greater democracy and police accountability outlaws secessionist, subversive and terrorist activities, as well as collusion with foreign forces to intervene in the city's affairs.
 The maximum punishment for serious offenders is life imprisonment.

 “I am not saying it has breached it, but I have to put forward a warning that if that’s going to be proven to be the case, then it’s certainly a case to be answered,” Lam said.